Eternal Spring. Gardens and Tapestries in the Renaissance

 In addition to the series of tapestries, Eternal Spring shows other masterpieces from the art collection of cardinal and art collector Antoine Perrenot de Granvelle (1517-1586).
 His unwavering loyalty to Habsburgian power makes him a controversial statesman in the history of the Low Countries.
 The exhibition features paintings, sculptures, books and naturalia from his collection.

-With Eternal Spring, Museum Hof van Busleyden once again showcases the finest art from the Northern Renaissance.
+With Eternal Spring, curated by Carlotta Striolo, Museum Hof van Busleyden once again showcases the finest art from the Northern Renaissance.
 With their colourful textile fibres, the imposing tapestries bring the lush garden views to life, as if spring is forever.
 The majestic museum gardens outside, where the first blossoming flowers create a colourful scene, complete this enchanting ode to nature.